Kratom Withdrawal Symptoms and Timeline

 - Outpatient, where you live at home and go to set appointment times, so you can still work and take care of family if needed.

 It’s important to note detox programs also differ in other respects, from location and pricing to visiting hours policy and level of care offered.
-If you or a loved one needs help understanding treatment options, call American Addiction Centers today at .
+If you or a loved one needs help understanding treatment options, call the American Addiction Centers (AAC) 24/7 opioid detox hotline at .
+AAC have treatment centers throughout the country to help you with any withdrawal and addiction needs.
+Alternatively, if you would like to get started online, start the process by checking your insurance coverage instantly or texting our team.